 39. Restricted area precautions order

-(1) For the purpose of preventing, controlling or eradicating an exotic disease, the Minister, by order published in the Gazette and in a local newspaper (in this Act referred to as a “restricted area precautions order”), may require any owner or person in apparent charge or control of any, or any specified, animal, animal product, fodder, fittings or vehicle within a restricted area to take measures specified in the order.
+(1) For the purpose of preventing, controlling or eradicating an exotic disease, the Minister, by order published in the Gazette and in a local newspaper (in this Act referred to as a restricted area precautions order), may require any owner or person in apparent charge or control of any, or any specified, animal, animal product, fodder, fittings or vehicle within a restricted area to take measures specified in the order.

 (2) A restricted area precautions order takes effect on publication in the Gazette, and may require —